 page contents by Dan McDowall

 This document will guide you through how to use the SasView software to load and fit small angle scattering data to models.
-A PDF version is available here.
+A slightly more up-to-date PDF version is available here.

 Training data files for practicing with SasView are available here: 2NapFF_Solution.txt, PBI-A_pH4_20%MeOH_BgSub_D4.dat, and PBI-A_pH6_20%MeOH_BgSub_D7.dat.
 After clicking on the links, you’ll be taken to a page where Google is trying to display the file.
 It will fail but just click on the download icon in the top right of the page to save the file to your computer.